 Data and Statistics

 Data on water quality reveal the extent of the problem and the effectiveness of pollution control efforts.
 According to the United Nations, over 80% of wastewater worldwide is discharged into the environment without treatment.
 The World Health Organization estimates that contaminated water causes nearly 500,000 diarrheal deaths each year.
-However, there are also positive trends, with some countries making significant progress in reducing pollution and improving water quality through regulations and investments in treatment infrastructure.
+Even so, there are also positive trends, with some countries making significant progress in reducing pollution and improving water quality through regulations and investments in treatment infrastructure.

 Popular Opinions and Public Awareness